What is it?

 = Road pavement quality.

 Dur is provided by Cheetah (crowd-sourced); T, H and L are derived from satellite data (Copernicus Sentinel-4 and MSG-3).
-Rq is provided by the smartphone motion sensor data (crowd-sourced).
+Rq is provided by the smartphone motion sensor data (crowd-sourced) and high-res satellite imagery.

 Cheetah Food is obtaining crop-sourcing information from Copernicus Sentinel-2 land cover and crop phenology products.
 Market price information is partly crowd-sourced augmenting by existing third-party crop market value services.